a-lyss-a/robot/README.md

 ```

 ## Working with submodules
-The project structure uses git submodules.
-These are separate git repositories within the directory structure of a master git repo.
-The project is arranged like this because the submodule repos contain standard ROS2 packages or collections of packages, which will be used elsewhere.
+The project structure uses a git submodule for the simulator.
+This is a separate git repository within the directory structure of a master git repo.

-The master repo contains infrastructure to support building and running the Docker development environment.
-The master repo contains references to particular commits of each submodule repo.

 Clone whole environment:
 ```